Alexlamp/final_project_group1/README.md

 ## Determining the Best Airlines
 We will be classifying  each airline that traffics through San Francisco International Airport(SFO).
-A Prediction of each airline’s success will be based on their performance.
-The outcome of our assesment will provide potential future customers with precise information of each airline’s quality and how to choose one for their own benefit.
+A Prediction of each airline’s success or failure will be based on their performance across multiple metrics including passanger count, landing weight, fleet cost and age.
+The outcome of our assesment will provide future customers and potential investors with precise information, helping them choose which airline best suits their needs.

 ![](/Images/project_workflow.png)